glavkote/glavkote/README.md

 ##

 **👋 Hi, I'm Pascha** - Senior Unix/Linux Systems Engineer with over 10 years of professional experience.
 Involved in IT since 2008, with formal engineering roles since 2015.
 My skills focus on free and open-source technologies, with extensive experience in GNU/Linux and other Unix-like operating systems, virtualization, automation scripting, web service deployment, and information security.
 I have over five years of practical experience in networking, but it is no longer my primary area of focus.
-I'm currently expanding my expertise in DevOps, focusing on key areas such as infrastructure as code (IaC), CI/CD pipelines, system observability stacks, container runtimes, version control with Git, and configuration management tools.
+I'm currently expanding my expertise in DevOps, focusing on key areas such as CI/CD pipelines, infrastructure as code, system observability stacks, container runtimes, version control with Git, and configuration management tools.

 ⚡ I am seeking long-term relocation opportunities to the United States with employer sponsorship (EB-2 / EB-3 visa) and am fully prepared to relocate immediately upon receiving a job offer and visa approval.